Stanton-on-the-Wolds Parish Council

 Parish Council Meeting

-The next meeting of Stanton-on-the-Wolds Parish Council will be held on Wednesday January 24th 2018.
+The next meeting of Stanton-on-the-Wolds Parish Council will be held on Wednesday 9th January 2019.
+The meeting will take place in All Saints Parish Church on Browns Lane and will start at 7:15pm.

 The Agenda for the meeting and the minutes of previous meetings will be available on the Agendas and Minutes page of this website.